Homesteading Blog

 What Was Homesteading Like in the 1800s?

 Homesteading in the 1800s was a challenging and often perilous way of life in both Canada and the United States.
 However, there were some differences between the two countries.
 In the United States, the Homestead Act of 1862 allowed settlers to claim up to 160 acres of land in the western United States.
 This was intended to encourage the settlement and development of the western territories.
 Homesteaders had to live on the land, build a house, and farm the land for at least five years before they could obtain full ownership of the property.
-Life on the frontier was difficult, with harsh weather, isolation, and danger from wildlife and Native …
+Life on the frontier was difficult,

 What Was Homesteading Like in the 1800s?
-READ BLOG POST >
+Read Blog Post

 Interview With Mike Vaona from Rosehill Sourdough in Eugene Oregon United States